kripsy/gophermart/README.md

 1. In ./krakend/config/krakend.json change backend.host to `http://docker.for.mac.localhost:portServices` if you use mac.
 2. Start services as `go run ./cmd/auth/main.go -l "Debug" -a "127.0.0.1:8081"`

+# for build apps:

+1. run `make build` in root directory

 # swag

 1. go to root folder project